Cinex10/soar_mobile/README.md

 # SOAR Mobile

-This this the Flutter part from a whole ML-based system for network threats detection and response.
+This Flutter app is a part from a whole ML-based system for network threats detection and response.
 This mobile app allows the admin to monitor their network through visualisation of some stastics (Attacks per protocols...etc), and see the active/deactive devices in the network in real time using web sockets .

 ## Showcase